"Slowly will cover us

 That girls have to do

-The final song of the album is“White”.
-Apocalyptic lyrics taken from the poem “Epopeja e Ballit Kombëtar” (eng.
-Epopee of the National Front) by Shefqet Musaraj.
-One of the most successful after war pieces of all times.
-A combination of sarcasm and the realistic description of the situation of the bourgeoisie of the time represented by “Ballists” (eng.
-The National Front) who instead of being the history-makers chose to become history’s sufferers and invaders tools.
+The concluding song of the album is White.
+Apocalyptic text taken from the poem "Epic of the National Front" (Epopea and Ballit Kombetar) by Shefqet Musaraj.
+One of the most successful post-war works.
+A tangle of sarcasm and realistic description of the condition of the bourgeoisie of those times represented by "ballistet" (members of the National Front), who, instead of making history, chose to suffer it and become simple means of the invaders.

 Slowly will cover us